lukebrobbs/dotfiles/vs-code-extensions.md

-Here are a list of all the extensions I use.
-This is an ever-changing setup, so if you saw me use something in a video or screenshot, it might be in this list!
+Here are a list of all the VS Code extensions I use.

   | ×××××× |  |
   | --- | --- |